syrenly/weather-forecast/README.md

 -   [theme.scss](./src/theme.scss) hosts the 2 themes (light and dark), that can be switched using the SwitchThemeComponent from _ui-components_; the component is always available on the upper right corner of the view;
 -   HomeComponent is an entry point where search cities;
 -   ForecastComponent is the core of the application, where data are displayed using charts, tabs and list;
+-   Switch for themes and the license key are managed with injection tokens;
+-   unit tests started with Karma and Jasmine, but not ended;

 ## Libraries